mzebley/dynamowaves/README.md

 # Dynamowaves
-SVG wave HTML templates that shuffle their shape on each render!
+Animateable SVG waves that dynamically generate their shape on each render!

 [Documentation + examples](https://dynamowaves.markzebley.com)